Official Biography Highlights

 Darlene performs internationally with her concerts and workshops.
 She has sung on over a thousand recordings, for and in films, television, albums, commercials and charitable causes.
 Highlights include singing with Robin Williams on the 2000 Academy Awards; in three American Idol specials; the 2010 Academy Awards; and her role as the tambourine-waving choir nun and real life vocal coach/musical director for Disney in both Sister Act films with Whoopi Goldberg, leading to singing for President Clinton during his last election stop in 1992.
 Because of the film, Darlene now has photos with both Bill in ’92 and Hillary Clinton in ‘17 taken when Darlene was performing on The View for the 25th Sister Act reunion.
 Darlene’s voice has graced a plethora of albums from pop giants Barbra Streisand, Whitney Houston and Rod Stewart to jazz legend Ramsey Lewis to progressive rock icons Pink Floyd and rocker Neil Young’s CD Living With War to soloing with London’s Royal Philharmonic and debuting at age 19 with the Chicago Symphony Orchestra.
 A sampling of her vocal contributions include, solo vocal improvisations on films and popular TV shows: Surrogates with Bruce Willis, 2012, Internal Affairs, and a Halloween episode of TV’s popular Grimm; a song with her ethnically diverse children’s choir (Young Vocal Artists of Los Angeles) by rappers/producer will.i.am and Common for the soundtrack Freedom Writers; her soaring vocals on the popular video game Baldur’s Gate (for Sony PlayStation II) and Harry Potter: Chamber of Secrets.
 Currently in the works as a TV movie is Knights of Swing where Darlene arranged, recorded, and produced all the vocals for the singer/actors she contracted for the project.

 With all of that and much more one would marvel that Ms. Koldenhoven has any time left for anything else, yet she has produced twelve albums on her label, TimeArt Recordings.
-Beginning with most recent, The Grand Piano Spa is dropping May 14, 1021 the the sequel The Grand Piano Spa: Legacy is coming out in the fall 2021.
-Chromatones debuted #1 on the New Age Guide Charts 6/20/18, won Gold in Visionary Music and took the 2019 Music of the Year from COVR Coalition of Visionary Resources, a trade award voted by retailers & public.
+Beginning with most recent, The Grand Piano Spa 5/14/21 won Akademia Awards Best Classical Album and the sequel The Grand Piano Spa: Legacy is coming out in the fall 2021.
+Chromatones debuted #1 on the New Age Guide Charts 6/20/18, won Gold in Visionary Music and took the 2019 Music of the Year from COVR Coalition of Visionary Resources, a trade award voted by retailers and the public.
 Color Me Home debuted #1 on the ZMR radio charts worldwide 2017; the broadcasters voted it “Best Vocal Album 2017” at the ZMR Awards in New Orleans 2018.
 Color Me Home has 20 wins and 35 nominations in various international and USA competitions!
 Infinite Voice went to #1 on the radio charts and was voted by Broadcasters worldwide as Best Vocal Album 2007, with Heavenly Peace debuting #2 and winning Best Holiday Album.
 Tranquil Times (instrumental only) went to #1 and won Best New Age Album from the Independent Music Awards and a nomination for Best Piano Album with Instrumentation by the Broadcasters with several tracks featured in the C.A.R.E.
 Channel Network and in Don Campbell’s music therapy sound systems, both played in hospitals and hospices nationwide.
 Chromatones has been added to their roster.
 Solitary Treasures was Nominated Best Vocal Album.
 Angel on Ivories was Finalist Best Classical Art Song Vocalist – pro division by The American Prize.
 Different from her other albums and singles, Darlene released a jazz samba single with lyrics she wrote to music of Grammy Winner Clare Fischer titled The Butterfly Samba in November, 2020.
+Darlene Koldenhoven's first two albums are her debut Keys to the World (an adult contemporary pop work with an emphasis on positive lyrics, both humanitarian and for the environment), and Free to Serve (an eclectic gospel soundtrack, commissioned by the Christian Reformed Church of North America and lifted from a World Missions multi-media concert that she co-directed, wrote all the music for and performed in, featuring musicians and singers she brought back from the impoverished Sierra Leone, West Africa).

-TimeArt Recordings, has also released two artists in 2020: oboist Earle Dumler’s award-winning trio of Neo-Classical duets for oboe and piano that Darlene wrote, played piano and produced titled A Single Trine and a new original 80’s rock artist she produced, Denoven Rock’s Retrofuturism.
+TimeArt Recordings, has also released two artists in 2020: oboist Earle Dumler’s award-winning Best Classical Singles trio of Neo-Classical duets for oboe and piano that Darlene wrote, played piano and produced titled A Single Trine and a new original 80’s rock artist she produced, Denoven Rock’s Retrofuturism.

 In addition to her career as a recording artist, Ms. Koldenhoven is a credentialed teacher by the state of California with a Master in Voice, magna cum laude and B.A.in Music Education cum laude from Chicago Conservatory College.
 She is certified in iLs audio-psycho-phonology from Integrated Listening Systems USA and was invited to speak as well as studied & performed in Belgium at the Tomatis headquarters, the Atlantis-Mozart Brain Lab 2015.
 Darlene is an internationally renowned, credentialed sonic therapist and lecturer.
 Her own blend in sonic therapy practice focuses on the ear, voice, and health connections.
 Darlene writes a column for In the Key Magazine/Blog titled "The Prescription is Music," exploring all the many benefits of sound and music.
 In the vein of empowerment for all as a way to express oneself and improve physical wellness through music, Darlene has created a music education program incorporating a 94-page book with 7 instructional CDs with worldwide sales titled Tune Your Voice: Singing and Your Mind’s Musical Ear that has been endorsed by faculty and students from Juilliard, NYU, Berklee to American Idol.
-Ms. Koldenhoven is an active member of former Vice President Al Gore’s Climate Reality Project, trained and certified in Los Angeles 2018.
+Ms. Koldenhoven was hired by McGraw-Hill Publishing as a producer, vocalist, vocal contractor & coach for over 200 children's songs in multiple languages for their PreK-8 curriculum series, Spotlight on Music.
+Darlene is an active member of former Vice President Al Gore’s Climate Reality Project, trained and certified in Los Angeles 2018.
 It is Darlene’s sincere wish to make the earth a better place, to live in harmony with and within.
 Is it any wonder that Darlene has been inducted to the Indie Music Hall of Fame?

 Darlene Koldenhoven’s Biography